sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 ### Model Selection

-In our project, the target variable is continuous/numeric variable.
-When we have a continuous target variable and we are trying to predict it then we can use Regression methods.
-We are comparing different regression algorithms like Linear Regression, Decision Tree, KNN Regression and Random Forest Regression.
-After preprocessing and feature transformations, the above regression models fitted on the training data with the default parameters.
+In our project, the target variable is a continuous/numeric variable.
+We can use regression methods to predict a continuous response variable.
+Here, in model selection, we are comparing different regression algorithms such as Linear Regression, Decision Tree, KNN Regression and Random Forest Regression.
+After preprocessing and feature transformation, the above regression models are fitted on the training data with the default parameters.
 A model with the best performance on the training and validation dataset is selected for hyper-parameter optimization.
 A summary of baseline performance by various regression models is given below.